endg/edww/content/en/2017-10-19-joyful-moments.md

 slug: joyful-moments
 ---

-Maëlle Salmon [announced](https://twitter.com/ma_salmon/status/920660343063490562) her "new session" (a cute newborn) on Twitter, and I was delighted and honored to see the **knitr** hex logo on her blanket.
+Maëlle Salmon [announced](https://tw.com/ma_salmon/status/920660343063490562) her "new session" (a cute newborn) on tw, and I was delighted and honored to see the **knitr** hex logo on her blanket.
 Welcome to the woRld, little Émile!

 ![knitr logo on blanket](https://db.yihui.org/images/knitr-blanket.jpg)